HajimeKawahara/autobop/README.md

 # autobop

-Melody Generation Based on Stochastic Processes for Jazz Chord Progressions
+Melody Generation Based on Stochastic Processes for Jazz Chord Progressions.

+Improvisations for most categories in JAZZ music have been based on chord progressions.
+Autobop automatically generates phrases based on stochastic processes and an analog of quantum energy levels (QEL) of electrons.
+The algorithm converts general stochastic processes to melody lines under strong constraints on chord changes.
+This conversion enables the generated melody to exhibit monotonically increasing, decreasing, jaggy, and periodical features.
+The QEL model controls affinity of horizontal sounds of melody for chord changes.
+We demonstrate the algorithm with several non-Markov processes including the Brownian bridges with the Hurst parameter and the quasi-periodic random Gaussian process.

 ## Requirements